Accounts

 timestamp | the Unix timestamp of the object | timestamp |

-date | a calculated field – the date of this transaction | datetime |
+date | the timestamp as a date (calculated) | datetime |

 assetAddr | 0xeeee…eeee for ETH reconciliations, the token address otherwise | address |